US30/FinSight/README.md

 - Preserves both narrative text and table-heavy financial sections
 - Uses a multi-step agent flow for retrieval, analysis, calculation, and validation
 - Produces a structured financial payload for dashboard rendering
-- Visualizes summary metrics, trends, and segment distributions in a connected frontend
+- Visualizes summary metrics, trends, and segment distributions in a connected frontend dashboard

 ## System Architecture